✅ SOFA-2 Score (2025 Update‼️): Modern Sequential Organ Failure Assessment for ICU

 🔹 Delirium acknowledgment:

-Use of medications to treat delirium (e.g., antipsychotics such as haloperidol or quetiapine) contributes 1 point even when GCS equals 15.
+Use of medications to treat delirium (e.g., antipsychotics such as haloperidol or quetiapine) contributes points even when GCS equals 15.
 This recognizes that neuropsychiatric dysfunction requiring pharmacologic intervention represents clinically meaningful organ impairment, even if gross consciousness remains intact.

 🔹 Sedation guidance: